5arias/overbuilt_resume/README.md

 * All information for the "About" section is located on your user profile.
 * Default Theme modifications can be found in the `inc/theme_setup.php` file.

 Getting Started
 ---------------

-1. Upload the overbuilt_resume.zip file
+1. Upload the wp_single_page_resume.zip file
-2. Go to Appearance => Themes and select `Overbuilt Resume`
+2. Go to Appearance => Themes and select `WP Single Page Resume`

-To Do List
+License
 ---------------

-A. The theme currently has Google Analytics hardcoded, I need to add a theme option for it instead.
-B. The user_id to determine the profile to use is currently hardcoded.
-Need to move this to a theme option.
+Use this theme however you like!
+If you make something cool or improve upon it, I'd love to get a link and check it out.

+GPLv2 License

+Copyright (c) [2016] [Stephen Brody]